 Unassigned Epinephrine Auto-Injector

 "Unassigned epinephrine auto-injector" means an epinephrine auto-injector prescribed by an authorized health-care provider in the name of the institution of higher education issued with a non-patient-specific standing delegation order for the administration of an epinephrine auto-injector, and issued by an authorized health-care provider.
 25 TAC 40.3(6)

-An institution of higher education may adopt and implement a written policy regarding the maintenance, storage, administration, and disposal of unassigned epinephrine auto-injectors at each institution's campus.
+An institution of higher education, including a college district, may adopt and implement a written policy regarding the maintenance, storage, administration, and disposal of unassigned epinephrine auto-injectors at each institution's campus.
 Education Code 51.882(a); 25 TAC 40.2

 Each institution of higher education that adopts a policy must require that the institution's campuses have personnel or volunteers authorized and trained to administer an epinephrine auto-injector present.

 If a policy is adopted, the policy must provide that personnel or volunteers who are authorized and trained may administer an epinephrine auto-injector to a person who is reasonably believed to be experiencing anaphylaxis on the institution's campus and may provide that personnel or volunteers who are authorized and trained may administer an epinephrine auto-injector to a person who is reasonably believed to be experiencing anaphylaxis at an off-campus event or while in transit to or from an off-campus event sponsored by the institution of higher education.

 In development of an epinephrine auto-injector policy, an institution shall include:

 - A designated campus department to coordinate and manage policy implementation that includes: